olegsych/MefBuild/README.md

 }
 ```

-**NOTE**: The exporting command must be marked with the `Shared` attribute, because otherwise, MEF 2.0
+**NOTE**: The exporting command must be marked with the `Shared` attribute, because otherwise, due to
-will create a new part, the Compile command in this example, for every import.
+the default part creation policy in MEF 2.0, `CompositionContext` will create a new part, the Compile
+command in this example, for every import.

 A command consuming this value or object should define a matching property with the `Import` attribute.